The problem of routing in single page applications

 Introduction to Single Page Applications (SPA)

-If you ever worked with an SPA, e.g React, Angular, Vue, Ember, you will notice that your app usually have a root.
+If you ever worked with an SPA, e.g React, Angular, Vue, Ember, you will notice that your app usually have a root

 In React, it can look like this.

-This allows React to inject the the App component into a corresponding HTML element that has the id root, which is almost always located within the body.
+component into a corresponding HTML element that has the id root

-<div id="root">{/* App will be injected here */}</div>
+<body><div id="root">{/* App will be injected here */}</div></body>

 So how does it work if I want urls/routes for my app?
 This is where the History API comes into play.